Dreammob/Motion-Based-Game-Control/README.md

 ## Alpha Release

 ## Major Features
-**Gesture Recognition**: Utilizes existing human pose and hand gesture recognition techniques to interpret player movements accurately. \n
+**Gesture Recognition**: Utilizes existing human pose and hand gesture recognition techniques to interpret player movements accurately.
-**Real-Time Processing**: Ensures rapid processing of camera data to minimize delay, maintaining an immersive gaming experience.\n
+**Real-Time Processing**: Ensures rapid processing of camera data to minimize delay, maintaining an immersive gaming experience.
-**Input Translation**: Maps recognized gestures to predefined keyboard inputs, enabling intuitive game control without physical devices.\n
+**Input Translation**: Maps recognized gestures to predefined keyboard inputs, enabling intuitive game control without physical devices.
-**Game Integration**: Designed to be compatible with a wide range of games, allowing for a broad application of the technology.\n
+**Game Integration**: Designed to be compatible with a wide range of games, allowing for a broad application of the technology.

 ## Stretch Goals